Pratz1337/Intra-Internship-Web-Dev/README.md

 ### I hope you can refer to my repo and that it might help you in your internship journey.
 ### NOTE- I am not responsible for any misuse in any sorts of way of this repository , my only intent is to share this with everyone for reference purpose only.
 ### Thank You for your time :)
+P.S for the read of ease all text is formatted with ###.